larson-group/clubb_release/input/case_setups/Readme.txt

 time_spinup | real, minimum of 12 digits of precision
   End of spin-up period [seconds since midnight on start date].
+  In some cases, e.g. clex9_oct14, microphysics or other code is shut off during the spinup period, e.g. the first hour of simulation.
+However, in most cases, the spinup period is not treated specially, and therefore we can set time_spinup to some time greater than time_final.

 dtmain | real, minimum of 12 digits of precision
   Model timestep [s].